JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

 To clarify how to develop plugins that create tool windows, consider the **toolWindow** sample plugin available in the [code_samples](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/) directory of the SDK documentation.
 This plugin creates the **Sample Calendar** tool window that displays the system date, time and time zone.

-**To run toolWindow plugin**
+**To run the toolWindow plugin**

 1. Start **IntelliJ IDEA** and open the **tool_window** project saved into the [code_samples/tool_window](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/tool_window) directory.
 2. Ensure that the project settings are valid for your environment.
 If necessary, modify the project settings.
 To view or modify the project settings, you can open the [Project Structure](https://www.jetbrains.com/help/idea/project-structure-dialog.html) dialog.
 3. Run the plugin by choosing the **Run | Run** on the main menu.
 If necessary, change the [Run/Debug Configurations](http://www.jetbrains.com/idea/help/run-debug-configuration-plugin.html).

 The plugin creates the **Sample Calendar** tool window.
 When opened, this tool window is similar to the following screen: